Skip to content

 Quorum

-Not less than the number of governors who participated in the relevant staff dismissal committee hearing, with a minimum of 3.
+Not less than the number of governors who participated in the relevant staff dismissal committee hearing, with a minimum of three.

 Terms of Reference